inv2004/orderbook-rs/README.md

 It implements Display with the following output:
 ```
-OB: volume of bids in 1-cent step | bid-price    ask-price | valume of asks in 1-cent step
+OB: sized of top 20 bids in 1-cent step | bid-price    ask-price | sizes of low 20 asks in 1-cent step
 OB: 0,0,0,0,0,0,0,0.001,0,0,0,0,0,0,0,0,0,0,0,5.5,26.047638720000013 | 6494.98   6494.99 | 5.006541749999999,10.0838,0,0,0,0,0,0,0.00130864,0.0052,0,0,0,0,0,0,0,0,0,0,0
 ```